Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Event selection

 The main backgrounds of the measurement are processes with high-\pt quark and gluon jets, which arise from QCD multijet processes or \wqqjets events where the leading jet is not initiated by the \PW boson decay, but rather by a recoiling quark or gluon.
 At LO, the jet initiated by the boosted \PW boson and the recoiling jet from a quark or gluon carry opposite transverse momentum, while at higher orders, the \PW boson jet is more likely to be reconstructed as the leading jet.
 Two handles to suppress those backgrounds are first the \softdropmass and second jet substructure taggers that distinguish the characteristic two-prong substructure of boosted \PW boson jets from background.

 The leading jet is required to have $\msd>50\GeV$ to reject background from quark and gluon jets.
-Further, the jet is required to have $\rrho < -2.1$ to reject events with high \msd but low jet \pt, which were found to not be well modeled by simulation.
+Further, the jet is required to have $\rrho < -2.1$ to reject events with high \msd but low jet \pt and avoid instabilities and edge effects from the SD algorithm and jet clustering~\cite{ATLAS:2019mgf}.
+For jets from boosted \PW bosons this selection ensures that the decay products of the \PW boson are fully merged within a jet with $R=0.8$.

 {\tolerance=800 Events are finally categorized into signal (pass) and control (fail) regions using a mass-decorrelated jet substructure tagger with a QCD background efficiency of 5\%.
 The corresponding signal and background efficiencies for both tagging approaches are summarized in Table~\ref{tab:efficiencies_reco_wjets}.
 The \pNetWMDDDT approach yields a significantly larger signal efficiency at a similar background efficiency. }